 I highly recommend you check it out because these guests are awesome.
 I have so many ideas just from interviewing them.

-- Subscribe on iTunes here: FIRE Drill Podcast
+- Subscribe on Apple Podcasts here: FIRE Drill Podcast

 - Check it out on Google Play here: FIRE Drill Podcast

 What do you think about the FIRE movement?
 Is this something you would want to pursue?